An increased risk of overdose

 - Detoxing without any accompanying treatment.

 - Having been recently incarcerated resulting in decreased tolerance.

 - Abruptly stopping certain medications that aid recovery.

 - A relapse following treatment or any prolonged period of not using.

 Why do people relapse?

-Relapse happens for a variety of reasons, but one of the major ones is a loved one’s perception of having gained more control and a desire to test it out.
-Their thinking may be something along the lines of “I know I struggled with heroin [or another drug] in the past, but this time I know I can control my use and stop before the situation gets out of hand.”
+Relapse happens for a variety of reasons, but one of the major ones is a perception of having gained more control and a desire to test it out.
+Your child may be thinking something along the lines of “I know I struggled with heroin [or another drug] in the past, but this time I know I can control my use and stop before the situation gets out of hand.”